NUMde/compass-implementation-guide/input/pagecontent/index.md

 * http://hl7.org/fhir/StructureDefinition/maxValue

 ## Questionnaire.item-IDs
-* `linkId` must be of format "1.2.3" and determine order in Questionnaire.
-It should be assigned automatically.
+* Because of the architecture of the IBM app, `linkId` must be of format "1.2.3" and determine order in Questionnaire.
+The parent's linkId must be a prefix of the child's linkId.
+It should be assigned automatically by the questionnaire editor.
-* The Extension `https://num-compass.science/fhir/StructureDefinition/CompassInterversionId` can be used as identifier across different versions
+* Because we can not choose the linkId freely, the extension `https://num-compass.science/fhir/StructureDefinition/CompassInterversionId` can be used to identify items across different versions.

-In case of GECCO-Elements:
+In case of GECCO-Elements, there should some additional IDs be present:
 * The extension `https://num-compass.science/fhir/StructureDefinition/CompassGeccoItem` identifies the item in the logical reference model.
 * The `item.definition` element contains the url of the mapped profile.

+## Questionnaire-IDs and Versioning
+Besides the technical identifiers, which are stored in `Questionnaire.id` and `Questionnaire.identifier`, there is another "world-wide unique" identifier per Questionnaire, called `Questionnaire.url`.
+Often, the metadata (Questionnaire) is changed during the data capturing process.
+Therefore, FHIR provides the `Questionnaire.version` field to version metadata.
+Please note that this version is different from `Questionnaire.meta.versionId`, which corresponds to the FHIR repositories internal versioning.

+The QuestionnaireResponse references its corresponding Questionnaire by `QuestionnaireResponse.questionnaire`, which is a canonical url.
+Its value MUST correspond to `Questionnaire.url`.
+The FHIR standard allows appending the version to a canonical url by seperating it with a pipe (`|`) character.
+If you follow this implementation guide, `QuestionnaireResponse.questionnaire` should always contain also `Questionnaire.version`.